kristaps777/quiz/readme.txt

 There are also comments throughout the script files, where I tried to explain what's being done and also wrote down a few personal notes and problems I came accross.

+For AJAX requests I am using the quiz API provided in the assignment.

 PROJECT STRUCTURE

 ----------------------------------------------------------------------------------------------------------------